Quick Summary

 The C1 allele was originally discovered in the Portuguese Water Dog but is known to be present in multiple dog breeds, including Airedale Terrier, American Water Spaniel, Australian Labradoodle, Bichon Frise, Boykin Spaniel, Chesapeake Bay Retriever, Dachshund, Fox Terrier (Wire-haired), French Bulldog, Goldendoodle, Havanese, Irish Water Spaniel, Kerry Blue Terrier, Kuvasz, Labradoodle, Lagotto Romagnolo, Maltese, Mudi, Poodle, Schapendoes, Soft Coated Wheaten Terrier, Welsh Terrier, and Crossbreeds.
 However, the C1 allele does not explain all curly coats in dogs.

-The C2 allele has been identified in the Curly Coated Retriever, Chesapeake Bay Retriever, Bichon Frise, French Bulldog, Irish Terrier, Lagotto Romagnolo and Spanish Water Dog.
+The C2 allele has been identified in the Curly Coated Retriever, Chesapeake Bay Retriever, Bichon Frise, French Bulldog, Irish Terrier, Lagotto Romagnolo, Spanish Water Dog and American Water Spaniel.
 Curly Coated Retrievers appear to be fixed for C2, meaning that all dogs tested by researchers were homozygous for C2 (C2/C2).
 Researchers that discovered C2 did find one Poodle with the C2 allele, although Poodles are expected to be virtually fixed for C1.

 Researchers also noted that a small number of dogs with curly coat did not have either C1 or C2, suggesting that other yet unknown curly coat variants exist in dogs.